Leo Noe

-Leopold Noé (born August 1953) is a British multi-millionaire property investor.
+Leopold Noé (born August 1953) is a British property investor.
 His net worth is at least £606 million based on the 2021 and 2020 Sunday Times Rich List.

-The Sunday Times Giving List, published in May 2021, was the twentieth anniversary of the list and for the first time looked at cumulative figures for the last 20 years.
-Noé appears in the top 30 of all-time givers between 2002 and 2021, with over £100m of charitable donations over that time.
+The Sunday Times Giving List, published in May 2021, reports Noé appears in the top 30 of all-time givers between 2002 and 2021, with over £100m of charitable donations over that time.

 Early life

 Leopold Noé was born in August 1953.
 He is the son of fellow property developer Salomon Noé (sometimes Solomon Noé, born December 1930).
 Both of Noé's parents were in Auschwitz concentration camp before being liberated in 1944 and making their way to London.